 The voices within Control are second to none – as we all expected.
 All the actors did a great job at portraying their characters with Jesse being perfectly represented by Courtney Hope as a strong, yet troubled female protagonist who wants to find out the truth no matter what she has to overcome to unlock that information.
 I also particularly enjoyed the Janitor, he was rather creepy and disturbing yet there’s something about him that made me want to trust him – maybe he had a kind face?

 The game itself is filled with dialogue, from walking around your ‘base’ and listening to the various NPCs talking about events happening throughout the building (indirectly giving you hints) to finding strange and wonderful people to interact with and take side missions off.
 Every single character which talks to you within Control has their own backstory and history, whether they tell you themselves or you find out about it via the many documents you pick up – the world is so rich in lore and information, you can get lost for hours just reading through everything.
-My one disappointment, I don’t recall seeing Sam Lake’s infamous face anywhere within the game!
+My one disappointment, I don’t recall seeing Sam Lake’s perfectly-sculptured face anywhere within the game!
 I was hoping there would have been a secret costume we could unlock which let us play as him in his Max Payne outfit (like we could in Max Payne 3) – but I guess it’s a new IP so that’s probably why!

 Control is easily one of the most enjoyable and technologically advanced games I’ve played this year.
 Although Jesse may only have one thing in mind, find her brother and get out of there alive, upon being appointed the new director of The Oldest House, things change.
 Not only have you now been appointed with the responsibility of all of the employees who haven’t succumb to the Hiss, but you must also find the source of this evil and stop it with all of your might – something you never thought you’d be tasked with when you woke up this morning.
 Using multiple powers, upgraded weapons and abilities, and the help of loyal NPCs, you must take control of your destiny and show these evil intruders that they’re fired!